astrapi69/mystic-crypt/README.md

 		</dependencies>

 Add the following maven dependency to your project `pom.xml` if you want to import the functionality of randomizer:

-Than you can add the dependency to your dependencies:

 		<dependencies>
 			...